Know more about psychiatric diagnoses

 SOCIAL PHOBIAS

 Social phobias start in adolescence and are based on a fear of scrutiny by other people, leading to avoidance of social situations.
-Social phobias can be discreet, for example for public speaking, eating in public, meeting with the opposite sex, or diffuse, involving all situations outside most familiar circles.
-Direct eye to eye contact may be particularly bothersome in some cases.
+Social phobias can be discreet, for example, for public speaking, eating in public, meeting with the opposite sex, or diffuse, involving all situations outside most familiar circles.
+Direct eye-to-eye contact may be particularly bothersome in some cases.
 Social phobias are usually associated with low self-esteem and a fear of criticism.
-The person with social phobia anticipates and ruminates over the problems that can occur in a social contact, resulting in avoidance of the situation and in extreme cases social isolation.
+The person with social phobia anticipates and ruminates over the problems that can occur in a social contact, resulting in avoidance of the situation and extreme cases, social isolation.
 They experience features of anxiety such as rapid heartbeats, trembling, sweating, upset stomach, diarrhoea, muscle tension, blushing and confusion.
-In some cases, these symptoms may be severe enough to take the form of panic attack.
-Some people with social phobia may use alcohol or drugs to self-medicate to help them get through social situations.
-Although alcohol or drugs may seem to help initially, they eventually become another problem in the life of the person with social phobia.
 The consequence of social phobia can be socially and economically devastating.
 It can result in a person dropping out of school, chronic unemployment and financial dependence, alcohol abuse, suicidal thoughts, and not getting married or having children.
 Social phobia is related to an imbalance of a chemical in the nerve cells.
 It also runs in families, especially among close relatives like parents and their children.
-Medication has proven to be helpful in treating social phobias.
+Medication has been proven to help treat social phobias.
 Gradual exposure to an anxiety-provoking situation until the patient learns to identify and modify behaviour that contributes to his or her social phobia is helpful.